-For a request originated in an untrusted NGCN and entering the NGN over the Gm reference point, network policy or a setting in the IMS Subscription for the NGCN site determines whether the procedures specified in TS 124 229 [18] for a privileged sender apply or not.
+For a request originated in an untrusted NGCN and entering the NGN over the Gm reference point, network policy or a setting in the IMS subscription for the NGCN site determines whether the procedures specified in 3GPP TS 24.229 [18] for a privileged sender apply or not.

-When the request needs to be presented as originated from a particular NGCN user identified by an NGCN user identifier, the NGCN site can provide the NGCN user identifier in the P-Preferred-Identity header.
+When the request needs to be presented as originated from a particular NGCN user identified by an NGCN user identifier, the NGCN site can provide the NGCN user identifier in the P-Preferred-Identity header field.

-NOTE 1: If the P-Preferred-Identity or P-Asserted-Identity header field is not supplied by the NGCN site, the NGCN user identifier can be provided in the From header field.
+NOTE 1: If the P-Preferred-Identity or P-Asserted-Identity header fields are not supplied by the NGCN site, the NGCN user identifier can be provided in the From header field.

-As aliases are not managed by the NGN, it is up to the NGCN site to provide two P-Preferred-Identity header fields, one containing a SIP URI and the other containing a TEL URI, in order to provide alias identities for the calling party (see TS 181 019 [1]).
+As aliases are not managed by the NGN, it is up to the NGCN site to provide two P-Preferred-Identity header fields, one containing a SIP URI and the other containing a TEL URI, in order to provide alias identities for the calling party (see 3GPP TS 22.519 [1]).

-If no identity is presented by the NGCN in a P-Preferred-Identity header field, then the P-CSCF will provide a default identity in the P-Asserted-Identity.
+If no identity is presented by the NGCN in a P-Preferred-Identity header field, then the P-CSCF will provide a default identity in the P-Asserted-Identity header field.
 This identity is the first on the list of URIs present in the P-Associated-URI header field received as part of the registration procedure.
-It shall exist in the UPSF by agreement between the NGCN and NGN operator, and shall identify an NGCN user who operates with the authority of the NGCN operator (e.g. an attendant).
+It shall exist in the HSS by agreement between the NGCN and NGN operator, and shall identify an NGCN user who operates with the authority of the NGCN operator (e.g. an attendant).

-If the identity is provided in a P-Preferred-Identity header field the P-CSCF checks whether this identity is part of the implicit registration set and if so the P-Preferred-Identity will be removed and its value copied into the P-Asserted-Identity that will be used within the NGN.
-When this identity is not part of the implicit registration set, a present P-Preferred-Identity will be removed and the P-CSCF will provide a default identity in the P-Asserted-Identity and if the NGCN site is considered a privileged sender in the P-Served-User.
+If the identity is provided in a P-Preferred-Identity header field the P-CSCF checks whether this identity is part of the implicit registration set and if so the P-Preferred-Identity header field will be removed and its value copied into the P-Asserted-Identity header field that will be used within the NGN.
+When this identity is not part of the implicit registration set, a present P-Preferred-Identity header field will be removed and the P-CSCF will provide a default identity in the P-Asserted-Identity header field and if the NGCN site is considered a privileged sender in the P-Served-User header field.
 The default identity is the first identity on the list of URIs present in the P-Associated-URI header field received as part of the registration procedure.

-A P-Asserted-Identity header field will be discarded if received, as specified in TS 124 229 [18], clause 5.2.6.3.3.
+A P-Asserted-Identity header field will be discarded if received, as specified in 3GPP TS 24.229 [18], subclause 5.2.6.3.3.

-When the S-CSCF receives the request it finds a match between the P-Asserted-Identity and the distinct or wildcarded public user identities as in the implicit registration set of the NGCN site's profile.
+When the S-CSCF receives the request it finds a match between the P-Asserted-Identity header field and the distinct or wildcarded public user identities as in the implicit registration set of the NGCN site's profile.
 This allows the S-CSCF to perform its actions based on the service profile of the NGCN site; this includes the optional link in of an AS over ISC, for example to provide additional services to the enterprise.